Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

 1) Generate a token

    First, you need to generate a token for your account.
 Go to you account preferences, generate a new SVN token. **There's no way to retrieve this token so don't forget it**.
-You can generate as many tokens as you want so if you loose one of your token, just delete it from you account preferences and generate another one.
+You can generate as many tokens as you want so if you loose one of your tokens, just delete it from you account preferences and generate another one.

    .. image:: ../images/screenshots/svn-token.gif
       :scale: 50 %

 2) Use your token

-   If the project can manage SVN token, just use your token instead of your password when using SVN.
+   If the project can manage SVN tokens, just use your token instead of your password when using SVN.

 Importing Existing Source Code
 ```````````````````````````````